laschuet/ClusteringPrototypesCriticisms.jl/examples/README.md

 - [cifar-10](cifar10): Explaining the clustering of the CIFAR-10 data set with prototypes and criticisms.
 - [iris](iris): Explaining the clustering of the Iris flower data set with prototypes and criticisms.
+- [sms](sms): Explaining the SMS spam collection data set with prototypes and criticisms.